asprna/FanDuel.DepthChart/README.md

 * Restore the NuGet packages.
 * Use the attached SQLite database.
 If it's not available, create a new database using the command Update-Database from the Package Manager Console under the API project.
 * Start the FanDuel.DepthChart.MinApi API.
 The Swagger page contains all the above endpoints, allowing you to test the application.
+* Explore the data using SQLite Browser: https://sqlitebrowser.org/dl/